anniekli/monopoly/PROPOSAL.md

 - Create class to represent user and hold user information

 ### Week 2 (6/8/2020 - 6/14/2020)
-- Create abstract class and classes representing computer(see Mineopoly for examples)
 - Start working on gameplay -- allow user to roll dice and move forward on the board(display this on the screen and update currentposition dynamically)
 - Also allow user to purchase properties and houses, etc. and display this on the board
+- Enforce rent on purchased property, and allow user to pay rent, auction, mortgage, etc.

 ### Week 3 (6/15/2020 - 6/21/2020)
+- Create abstract class and classes representing computer(see Mineopoly for examples)
 - Allow computer user(s) to automatically make their turns
 - Display all user stats on the board
 - Display number of houses/hotels available
 - Display whether or not a property has been bought
-- Enforce rent on purchased property, and allow user to pay rent, auction, mortgage, etc.
+- Create Card class and community chest/chance cards that inherit from it

 ## Extension
 - Allow multiple players to play/allow gameplay only between users; no computer